sunng87/heatcanvas/README.md

     v = step * d<sup>degree</sup>

+A set of constants are predefined for degree:

+* HeatMap.LINEAR
+* HeatMap.QUAD
+* HeatMap.CUBIC

 For the third parameter of *render*, you can define a custom function to define color of pixels.
 For instance, we can use a mono-hue color scheme by this function: